Reports are a graphical representation of the video analytics metadata collected from your locations running Camlytics

 You can sort reports on the panel by dragging and dropping.

 To drag a report, hover over the area with report title, left-click and hold the mouse button, then move the report to a new location.

 If you want to display any report on your own website or solution you can insert it via embed code, just as you would do with a YouTube video!
-To do that, just choose the Embed code item from the report context menu.
+To do that, just choose the re item from the report context menu.

 Width - adjust the max widget width.

-Anonymous link - comes in handy when you want to share your report with someone why doesn't have access to your cloud profile.
+Sharing link - comes in handy when you want to share your report with someone why doesn't have access to your cloud profile.
+Anyone with this URL will be able to see the report.

 Embed code - text that you would insert into your webpage HTML code to display the report on that page.
 All embedded reports are updated dynamically without needing to refresh the page.